-Have you ever released air from an inner tube and wondered why it has such a fishy aroma?
+Have you ever released air from an inner tube and wondered why it smells of fish?

 Well, I certainly had, and after a furious Google session I failed to come up with a conclusive answer.
 So I contacted the good people at Michelin, Maxxis, Hutchinson and Pirelli find out.

 When I asked this question, I expected to have the most straight-up science answers from the very best rubber boffins out there, but the results could have not been any more varied.

 We also tried to address one of the most longstanding rumours in the bike industry; you will have no doubt heard that crushed up fish bones are sometimes used instead of talcum powder to stop inner tubes sticking together, and here, we finally get to the bottom of this tall tale.

 And lastly, since I was already asking a stupid question, I asked the industry at large whether there were any exciting developments in the world of inner tubes that we should know about.
 The answer probably won’t surprise you…

 What exactly is it that causes inner-tubes to smell, and why is the aroma sometimes a little fishy?

 PR Manager for Michelin in the UK David Johnson asked his team and they “think that it’s related to the fact that tubes, unlike tyres, are a butyl-based compound” explaining that this “is what makes them effectively impermeable to air.”

 His team went on to suggest that “fish excrete oils, so maybe one or a combination of the synthetic oils used in the tube have similar properties to a natural fish oil”.